Marie Curie: Legacy

 The physical and societal aspects of the Curies' work contributed to shaping the world of the twentieth and twenty-first centuries.
 Cornell University professor L. Pearce Williams observes:

-If Curie's work helped overturn established ideas in physics and chemistry, it has had an equally profound effect in the societal sphere.
+In addition to helping to overturn established ideas in physics and chemistry, Curie's work has had a profound effect in the societal sphere.
 To attain her scientific achievements, she had to overcome barriers, in both her native and her adoptive country, that were placed in her way because she was a woman.
-This aspect of her life and career is highlighted in Françoise Giroud's Marie Curie: A Life, which emphasizes Curie's role as a feminist precursor.

 She was known for her honesty and moderate lifestyle.
 Having received a small scholarship in 1893, she returned it in 1897 as soon as she began earning her keep.
 She gave much of her first Nobel Prize money to friends, family, students, and research associates.
-In an unusual decision, Curie intentionally refrained from patenting the radium-isolation process so that the scientific community could do research unhindered.
+Curie intentionally refrained from patenting the radium-isolation process so that the scientific community could do research unhindered.
 She insisted that monetary gifts and awards be given to the scientific institutions she was affiliated with rather than to her.
 She and her husband often refused awards and medals.
 Albert Einstein reportedly remarked that she was probably the only person who could not be corrupted by fame.

-Honours and tributes
+Commemorations

 As one of the most famous scientists in history, Marie Curie has become an icon in the scientific world and has received tributes from across the globe, even in the realm of pop culture.

-In 1995, she became the first woman to be entombed on her own merits in the Panthéon, Paris.

-In a 2009 poll carried out by New Scientist, she was voted the "most inspirational woman in science".
-Curie received 25.1 percent of all votes cast, nearly twice as many as second-place Rosalind Franklin (14.2 per cent).

-On the centenary of her second Nobel Prize, Poland declared 2011 the Year of Marie Curie; and the United Nations declared that this would be the International Year of Chemistry.
-An artistic installation celebrating "Madame Curie" filled the Jacobs Gallery at San Diego's Museum of Contemporary Art.
-On 7 November, Google celebrated the anniversary of her birth with a special Google Doodle.
-On 10 December, the New York Academy of Sciences celebrated the centenary of Marie Curie's second Nobel Prize in the presence of Princess Madeleine of Sweden.
+She also received many honorary degrees from universities across the world.

 Marie Curie was the first woman to win a Nobel Prize, the first person to win two Nobel Prizes, the only woman to win in two fields, and the only person to win in multiple sciences.
-Awards that she received include:
+Awards and honours that she received include: